-Keys to the Best Smoked Salmon
+3 Keys to Delicious Smoked Salmon

-What You’ll Need
+What You’ll Need (Ingredients & Equipment)

 Three simple ingredients, a smoker and a few smoker accessories is all you need to get started.